 For fund managers managing several funds, the calculation of the net short position in a particular issuer is conducted at the level of each individual fund and for each portfolio under management.
 A discretionary manager should aggregate net short positions of funds and portfolios for which the same investment strategy is pursued in respect of a particular issuer.
 Where a single entity performs management and non-management activities (such as proprietary trading), it should conduct two separate calculations and, in some instances, may have to make two reports.

 On 7 July 2017, ESMA published a consultation paper on the evaluation of certain elements of the Short Selling Regulation, including the transparency requirements described above.
-On 21 December 2017, ESMA published its final report on its evaluation of those matters.163 ESMA's 2019 annual work programme states that ESMA may revise and expand the technical advice in its report during the course of 2019.
+On 21 December 2017, ESMA published its final report on its evaluation of those matters.163 ESMA's 2019 annual work programme stated that ESMA may revise and expand its technical advice during the course of 2019.
+However, ESMA's annual work programme for 2020 merely states that ESMA will continue with its Q&As, advice and supervisory briefings on the SSR; there is no reference to expanding its 2017 technical advice.

 IX THE QUALIFIYING HOLDINGS REGIME